ArtiScales/ParcelManager/src/main/resources/doc/scenarioCreation.md

 It is possible to set different type of urban fabric that would lead to the construction of buildings.
 The java object **parameter.ProfileUrbanFabric** from the ArtiScales-tools project is used.
 The ***urbanFabric*** parameter defines the profile of the parcels parameters.
+Examples can be found in the folders of every *use cases*